How to diagnose, prevent and treat Golfers Vasculitis (aka Disney Rash): Five things to know…

 - Playing golf

-5) Unfortunately, there’s little you (or I) can do to prevent Golfer’s vasculitis.
+Unfortunately, there’s little you (or I) can do to prevent Golfer’s Vasculitis.

 Experts recommend wearing open shoes that are more breathable.
 Although flip-flops or sandals might reduce the odds of the rash appearing, they predispose travelers to other dangers, especially when walking on uneven streets or in crowded places.

-Others suggest wearing compression hosiery, although it can be quite uncomfortable when visiting hot, humid places for extended periods of time.
+Others suggest wearing compression hosiery (support socks), although they can be quite uncomfortable when visiting hot, humid places for extended periods of time.

 - Golfer’s Vasculitis: A common but often misdiagnosed boomer travel malady (previously on More Time To Travel)